chrisrzhou/RShiny-PowerToChoose/README.md

 through `global.R` (calling it once).
 In `server.R`, there are a lot more dataframe manipulations used to generate unique visualizations, but the basis for these manipulations depend on the dataframe that we have organized cleanly in this step.

+For a sneak peek, our cleaned `df` now looks like this:

+![image-datatable]

 And that's all to the data lifecycle section of the guide!

 <sub>(back to [contents](#contents))</sub>